- Search The Registry

 - Teacher’s Forum

 - About Us

 Abram Hill, directing

 *Abram Hill was born on this date in 1910.
-He was a Black playwright, author and theater administrator.
+He was a Black playwright, author, and theater administrator.

-He majored in Theater Arts at Lincoln, and after graduating was hired as an assistant in the university's drama department.
+He majored in Theater Arts at Lincoln and, after graduating, was hired as an assistant in the university's drama department.
 Hill returned to New York a year later and joined the Federal Theater Project as a script reader.
 While working in this group, he wrote his plays Stealing Lightning and Hell's Half Acre.
 These plays would later be produced by the Unity Players of the Bronx, which eventually helped him earn the Theresa Helbrun Scholarship at the New School for Social Research, studying under John Gassner and Erwin Piscator.
 His work mostly comprised reading plays for production.
 He wrote some of his own plays during this period, including On Strivers' Row, Walk Hard, and Liberty Deferred.

-They hoped to establish a company as a platform for African American artists that would provide opportunities not available to them on Broadway, creating an accessible space where they could perform regularly.
-In June 1940, ANT got off to a promising start, and became one of the most prominent and successful American Black theaters.
+They hoped to establish a company as a platform for African American artists that would provide opportunities not available on Broadway, creating an accessible space where they could perform regularly.
+In June 1940, ANT got off to a promising start and became one of the most prominent and successful American Black theaters.
 From 1940 to 1950, ANT put on 20 plays, more than half of which were original.
 During the company's years of operation, 50,000 people attended ANT plays.
 Interviewed shortly before his death, Hill recalled how he brought Harlem residents into the theater.
 "We sent a wagon up and down the streets of Harlem with somebody beating a drum....
 We passed out handbills on the street corners.
 And we had a family night.
 We let in five members of the family for a dollar."